Salt Lake City, Utah LSAT Course offerings

 - Instructors who have scored in at least the 98th percentile on an actual LSAT

-- The complete five-volume set of TestMasters LSAT materials delivered free via courier, including access to all previously released LSAT questions (over 9000 total)
+- The complete set of TestMasters LSAT materials delivered free via courier, including access to all previously released LSAT questions (over 9000 total)

 - Access to TestMasters’ copyrighted methods and techniques

 - Systematic question type classification for all real LSAT questions

 - Written or video explanations for all logic games, line reference notes for each reading comp passage, and written, video or audio explanations for many logical reasoning questions

 - Eighteen full-length diagnostic exams and access to comprehensive score analyses for each

 - 24/7 Academic Support from our LSAT faculty